-- x (str or list) A string or list of netcdf files.
+- x (str or list) A string or list of netcdf files or a single url.
 The function will check the files exist.
-If x is not a list, but an iterable it will be converted to a list - checks (boolean) Do you want basic checks to ensure cdo can read files?
+If x is not a list, but an iterable it will be converted to a list.
+If a url is given the file will be downloaded before processing. - checks (boolean) Do you want basic checks to ensure cdo can read files?

-'''

 DataSet.copy (self)

 Make a deep copy of an DataSet object

-'''